ronospace/cyclesync-period-tracker/PRIVACY_POLICY.md

-# Privacy Policy for CycleSync
+# Privacy Policy for FlowSense

 Last updated: August 18, 2024

 ## Introduction

-CycleSync ("we," "our," or "us") is committed to protecting your privacy.
+FlowSense ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our menstrual cycle tracking application.

 ## Information We Collect